louis-frayser/Ann-and-Percy/README.md

 #### Typed Racked
 Sat 21 Mar 2020 08:12:16 AM PDT
-Annoting racket for types was quit difficult.
+Annotating racket for types was quit difficult.
 It was a lot like fight the Haskell type system, maybe a little more frustrating.
 I resorted to extracting parts of the code into simpler chunks that I was able to type.
-Typing produce about a fivefold increase in performance.
+Typing produce about a five-fold increase in performance.

 ## GHC
 Haskell took longer to write and was quite difficult to debug  In the end, its performance was equal to Python's, even though I used a simple list-based implementation of matrices with some hand-written matrix functions.
 I may try Haskell again later with a real Matrix package.